bank-vaults/bank-vaults.dev/content/docs/mutating-webhook/_index.md

 If you want to make this solution even more robust, you can disable *kubectl exec*-ing in running containers.
 If you do so, no one will be able to hijack injected environment variables from a process.

-{{< include-headless "mutating-webhook-config-examples-basic.md" "bank-vaults" >}}
+{{< include-headless "mutating-webhook-config-examples-basic.md"  >}}

-For further examples and use cases, see [Configuration examples and scenarios](/docs/bank-vaults/mutating-webhook/configuration/).
+For further examples and use cases, see [Configuration examples and scenarios](/docs/mutating-webhook/configuration/).